pamellahani/sar/docs/spec_listener.md

-# Queue Broker and Message Queue Specification
+# Queue Broker and Message Queue Specification - Mixed Event/Thread Model

 ### Overview
 The provided classes and interfaces facilitate an asynchronous communication framework using non-blocking operations and event-driven callbacks.
 This model allows effective communication across different threads without interfering with the thread's ability to execute other tasks.